ebreton/django-bootstrap/README.md

 ### Looking for something lighter ?

+- Like a bootstrap for a new flask project ?
+Check [Flask-Bootstrap](https://github.com/ebreton/flask-bootstrap)...
-Like a bootstrap for a simple new python project with a simple CLI ?
+- Like a bootstrap for a new python project with a simple CLI ?
 Check [PyBootstrap](https://github.com/ebreton/pybootstrap)...

 ### Main features

 - **Dev friendly**: a Makefile will allow to quickly setup everything with `make init-venv`
-- **Multiple runners**:
-  - Ran locally with hot reloading of the code with `make deploy`
-  - Or still locally, but a step closer to production with `make gunicorn`
-  - Or emulating Heroku context with `make heroku`
-  - Or even hosted on Heroku with `make deploy`
-  - All this... with or without DB :balloon:
-- **Support for DB** thanks to [flask-SQLalchemy](http://flask-sqlalchemy.pocoo.org/2.3/)... but... **not mandatory**.
-- **Configuration through environement variables** in a `.env` file: mainly for Heroku, and storage type.
-- **Automated** testing and deployment: connected to Travis and Codecov, relies on Heroku toolbelt for deployment.
+- **Automated** testing and deployment: connected to Travis and Codecov, relies on Docker for deployment.
-- **Support for Bootstrap3**, thanks to [flask-bootstrap](https://pythonhosted.org/Flask-Bootstrap/basic-usage.html)
-- **Easy creation of your navigation** with [flask-nav](http://pythonhosted.org/flask-nav/)
-- **Comes with a basic frontend**, from the bootstrap example ['sticky footer with fixed navbar'](https://getbootstrap.com/docs/3.3/examples/sticky-footer-navbar/)

-#### You said 'optionnal' DB?

-If persistent storage is needed: will use postgreSQL with Heroku by default.
-Also works without DB, in which case the data will be stored in memory, until next restart of the application

 #### Something is missing ?

-Head to [githup issues](https://github.com/ebreton/flaskbootstrap/issues) and submit one !
+Head to [githup issues](https://github.com/ebreton/django-bootstrap/issues) and submit one !
 Be sure to have a look at the [CONTRIBUTING.md](./docs/CONTRIBUTING.md) guide before

 ### Install and Usage